deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B2 NumPy and Deephaven.md

 \
 Let's break down the code above step by step:

-- Import `deephaven2.learn` and `deephaven2.learn.gather`.
+- Import `deephaven.learn` and `deephaven.learn.gather`.
 - Create a function called `print_num_rows_and_cols`.
   - This function will print the number of rows and columns in the input data object.
 - Create a function alled `table_to_numpy_double`.
-  - This function will transfer Deephaven table data to a NumPy array of doubles using `deephaven2.learn.gather`.
+  - This function will transfer Deephaven table data to a NumPy array of doubles using `deephaven.learn.gather`.
 - Call the `learn` function.
   - There are five inputs:
     - `table`: The table from which to source data.